beefyfinance/beefy-docs/faq/how-to-guides/how-to-add-remove-liquidity.md

 #### 2. Go back to [PancakeSwap](https://exchange.pancakeswap.finance/#/pool)

 and head over to the Liquidity section.
-It will show the BIFI-BNB tokens under "Your Liquidity"
+It will show the BIFI-BNB LP tokens under "Your Liquidity"

 ![](../../.gitbook/assets/remove-liq-pancake-liquidity.png)